-- 34. That being said, the ACCC notes the dynamic nature of the gaming and wagering industry and the differences between the Book Management Agreement and the previous arrangements with Centrebet. - 35.
+- 35. The ACCC considers that the areas of competition previously identified by the ACCC remain relevant to its assessment of the Book Management Agreement.
+Namely: - the supply of wagering and risk management services necessary to provide fixed odds wagering services to the public; and - · the provision of wagering services to the public. - 36.
+That being said, the ACCC notes the dynamic nature of the gaming and wagering industry and the differences between the Book Management Agreement and the previous arrangements with Centrebet. - 37.
 The ACCC considers that the evolving nature of wagering services means that the relevant areas of competition as well as the competitive landscape are likely to change over time.
 For example, Centrebet was acquired by Sportingbet in 2009 and there are other potential acquisitions between wagering operators that may further alter the products and services offered by wagering operators.
-Similarly, in 2008, Tabcorp launched Luxbet and began to offer additional fixed odds wagering products, including NHL hockey, professional snooker, international rules matches and US, UK and Australian elections. - 36.
+Similarly, in 2008, Tabcorp launched Luxbet and began to offer additional fixed odds wagering products, including NHL hockey, professional snooker, international rules matches and US, UK and Australian elections. - 38.
 The ACCC considers that technological development has also extended the reach of gambling products, with the trend toward gambling online and on mobile devices making these products available to more customers, for longer hours and at greater convenience.
 It has also meant that customers are increasingly able to place wagers with operators that do not have a physical presence in their local area.